givemepower8/Phaser3Practices/docs/COC.md

 #### Facts

+Most of the TH8 opponents wall level is level 7 purple crystal HP 2500 to level 8 skull stone HP 3000.

+Wall breaker is crucial to create the path to the core of base.
 Wall breakers lvl 5 HP 53, move speed 24, can cause 1,840 damage on the walls.
-1 wall breaker can take down gold (lvl 5) and lower level walls.
-2 wall breakers can take down from purple to skull walls (lvl 6,7,8).
-A lvl 5 wall breaker can take one lvl 5 mortar splash damage, but will be instantly killed by lvl 6 motors.
+1 wall breaker can one-shot take down gold (lvl 5) and lower level walls.
+2 wall breakers can take down pink, purple crystal walls and skull walls (lvl 6,7,8).
+Don't deploy it close to cannon, archer tower if there is no meat shield, otherwise it will be destroyed instantly.
+For mortars, a lvl 5 wall breaker can take one lvl 5 mortar splash damage, but will be instantly killed by lvl 6 motors.
+For wizard tower, it can withstand 1 attack damage.

 Wizard lvl 5 housing space 4, attack speed 1.5s, move speed: 16, range: 3 tiles, HP 156, damage per attack 255, DpS 170 (255/1.5).

-Hog rider lvl 4 housing space 5, attack speed 1s, move speed: 24, range: 0.6 tile, HP 415, damage per attack 92, DpS 92.
+Wizard can be main attackers protected by meat shields or it acts a very import role to clear the trash building which may distract the troops.

-Golem lvl 2 housing space 30, attack speed 2.4s, move speed: 12, range: 1 tile, HP 5400, damage per attack 100.8, damage upon death 400, DpS 42.
-As its HP is extremely high, one or two can be a great meat shield for other troops.
+Golem housing space 30, attack speed 2.4s, move speed: 12, range: 1 tile, lvl 1 HP 5100, damage per attack 91.2, damage upon death 350, DpS 38. lvl 2 HP 5400, damage per attack 100.8, damage upon death 400, DpS 42.
+As its HP is extremely high, one or two can be a great meat shield for other high DpS troops like wizard.

 PEKKA lvl 3 housing space 25, attack speed 1.8s, move speed: 16, range: 0.8 tile, HP 3500, damage per attack 558, DpS 310.

 Valkyrie lvl 2 housing space 8, attack speed 1.8s, move speed: 24, range: 0.5 tile, HP 800, damage per attack 190.8, DpS 106.

-Most of the TH8 opponents walls HP 2500-3000.
+Hog rider lvl 4 housing space 5, attack speed 1s, move speed: 24, range: 0.6 tile, HP 415, damage per attack 92, DpS 92.

 Cannon HP 880 lvl 9 to 960 lvl 10, attack speed 0.8s, DpS 56 lvl 9, 64 lvl 10, range 9.